nizos/nizos.github.io/posts/look-smarter-with-git-rewriting-your-history/index.md

 ---
 tags: posts
-title: "Look Smarter With Git: Rewriting Your History"
+title: 'Look Smarter With Git: Rewriting Your History'
 subtitle: This blog post is co-authored by Raniz.
 date: 2022-08-08
 cover: git-flow-cover.jpg